-Assessments must respect the client's (or group's) cultural beliefs about gender roles and Aboriginal and/or Torres Strait Islander men's and women's business.
-Depending on circumstances, the learner may or may not be able to provide cancer education to clients of the opposite gender.
-This must be determined prior to any assessment activity for this unit.
-Assessment must ensure the use of: current consumer based education resources about different types of women's and other cancers from credible sources • dietary and exercise guidelines from credible sources which could include those produced by government agencies and cancer support services • organisational procedures for responding to client disclosure of health concerns.
-Assessors must satisfy the Standards for Registered Training Organisations requirements for assessors, and: • be an Aboriginal and/or Torres Strait Islander person who has applied the skills and knowledge covered in this unit of competency through experience working as an Aboriginal and/or Torres Strait Islander health worker or practitioner, or • be a registered health practitioner or a health educator with experience be a registered health practitioner or a health educator with experience relevant to this unit of competency and be accompanied by, or have assessments validated by, an Aboriginal and/or Torres Strait Islander person.
+Assessment must ensure the use of:

+- current consumer based education resources about different types of diabetes from credible sources - dietary and exercise guidelines from credible sources which could include those produced by government agencies and diabetes support services - organisational procedures for responding to client disclosure of health concerns.

+Assessors must satisfy the Standards for Registered Training Organisations requirements for assessors, and:

+- be an Aboriginal and/or Torres Strait Islander person who has applied the skills and knowledge covered in this unit of competency through experience working as an Aboriginal and/or Torres Strait Islander health worker or practitioner, or - be a registered health practitioner or a health educator with experience relevant to this unit of competency and be accompanied by, or have assessments validated by, an Aboriginal and/or Torres Strait Islander person.